wenjie1991/TSVdb/README.md

 ![](https://raw.githubusercontent.com/wenjie1991/TSVdb/master/amination.gif)

 # Usage
-TSVdb is an easy-to-use web tool for the integration and visualization of mRNA splicing variation, transcirptional isoform expression and clinical information from The Cancer Genome Atlas project (TCGA) RNASeq data.
+TSVdb is an easy-to-use web tool for the integration and visualization of mRNA splicing variation, transcriptional isoform expression and clinical information from The Cancer Genome Atlas project (TCGA) RNASeq data.

 # API
 ## Check gene input